renovate-bot/ss-o.github.io/content/posts/2022/08/zui_for_zi.md

 -zui_std_load_global_index_and_size <module index> <instance index> [output param1] [output param2]
 ```

-Loads where module is located (at which line in document) and what size it has (how many lines it occupies).
+Loads where a module is located (at which line in the document) and what size it has (how many lines it occupies).
 Stores to `REPLY` and `REPLY2` by default, or to specified parameters.

 ---